 The Fall 2014 offering of this course will run from September 1 through November 7, 2014.
-The cost for this course will be $ 450 US dollars.
-Registration will open on April 1st.
-Please e-mail Tiffany Harris to be placed on the interest list for the Spring 2015 course so you can be alerted when registration opens.
+Registration will open on July 1st.
+The cost for this course will be $ 450 US dollars (Only Visa/MasterCard accepted).
+Please e-mail Herrison Chicas to be placed on the interest list for Spring 2015.
+You will be alerted when registration opens.

 - Identify and explain the concept, issues and process of EBM